 Yet after the “Thanksgiving” holiday was coined and continues to be celebrated based on a story that does not include factual Native American history, "Thanksgiving" has become a time of mourning for many Native People.
 It serves as a period of remembering how a gift of generosity was rewarded by theft of land and seed corn, extermination of many Native people from disease, and near total elimination of many more from forced assimilation.
 As celebrated in America "Thanksgiving" is a reminder of 500 years of betrayal.

-I’m within the assemblage of American Indians whose family and Native friends celebrates Thanksgiving.
+I’m within the assemblage of American Indians whose family and Native friends gather for Thanks giving.
 But our focus is not on pilgrims.
-We don’t turn our lives topsy-turvy by making lengthy lists of things needing to be done for what has come to be known as Turkey Day.
-We aren’t in the throng of those who go commercial in the planning and then grumble about the fanfare involved.
-Our celebration is deep-rooted in the simple tradition of honoring, remembering our ancestors, our history, with a focus on celebrating the harvest.
-We feast and pray for the healing to begin.
+Our celebration is deep-rooted in the tradition of honoring, remembering our ancestors, our history.
 Our thoughts turn to the Wampanoag people.
+We pray for the healing to begin.

 Since no one knows when the "first" thanksgiving occurred, if it were up to me, I’d dedicate the entire month of November focusing on National Native American Heritage, to teach the rich histories of Native Peoples, and I’d let the pilgrims have a day all of their own, in December.

-This article was first published as an invited guest essay at Mothering Magazine and it has been reprinted by Indian Country Today, NAFCC Native American Fair Commerce Coalition, The University of Arizona Press and in The Huffington Post.
+This article was first published as an invited guest essay at Mothering Magazine and it has been reprinted by Indian Country Today, NAFCC Native American Fair Commerce Coalition, The University of Arizona Press, Thought Catalog and The Huffington Post.